n8willis/opentype-shaping-documents/opentype-shaping-malayalam.md

 Malayalam includes one consonant that can take on a below-base form:

-  - "Halant,La" (after the base consonant) and "La,Halant" (before the base consonant) take on a below-base form.
+  - "Halant,La" (after the base consonant or syllable base) and "La,Halant" (before the base consonant or syllable base) take on a below-base form.

 > Note: Because Malayalam employs the `BLWF_MODE_PRE_AND_POST` shaping
 > characteristic, consonants with below-base special forms may occur